open-telemetry/opentelemetry-collector-contrib/processor/transformprocessor/README.md

 `aggregate_label_value(function, label, labelSet, newValue)`

 The `aggregate_label_value` function aggreates all metrics having the label present in `labeSet` with one of the values present in `valueSet` using the aggregation function specified in `function`.
-Additionally it substitues the values of `label` present in `valueSet` with a new value specified by `newValue`.
+Additionally it substitutes the values of `label` present in `valueSet` with a new value specified by `newValue`.

 The function supports the following data types: